 I can't remember the last time I saw an animated film.
-I was apprehensive when I saw this film was from Japan, worried this film might be like the animated film from Japan like Speed Racer that I saw as a young person.
+I was apprehensive when I saw this film was from Japan, worried this film might be like the animated films from Japan like Speed Racer that I saw as a young person.

 The story is about a young witch who turns thirteen and must strike out on her own.
 The only skill Kiki has is flying on her broomstick, so she decides to run a delivery service.
 The owner of a bakery provides Kiki with a place to stay and helps her get her business going.
 In addition to the baker, Kiki soon meets and befriends a boy fascinated with flying, an old lady, and an artist named Ursula.
-Kiki faces the same struggles as most teens, and with the help of her new friends, she learns more about herself and how to deal with others.

 My Comfy Cozy Rating: High